apbendi/apbendi.github.io/_posts/2014-07-29-Web-vs-Mobile-A-Night-and-Day-Difference.markdown

 The future of web development is not a better markup language or another testing framework or a package manager you install with a package manager<sup>5</sup> or a dynamic stylesheet language.
 And it's definitely not yet another MVC JavaScript framework.
 These tools pale in comparison to the ever-improving counterparts on mobile, and developers will rightly shun the former for the latter.

-If the web development has a future it has to be this: sane, modern languages compiling down to web-stuff underneath.
+If web development has a future it has to be this: sane, modern languages compiling down to web-stuff underneath.

 ---------
 <small>